awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-listing-requirements-and-best-practices.md

   +  How your model was trained or the amount of data that was used
   +  What the performance metrics are and the validation data used
   +  If medical, whether or not your model is for diagnostic use
 +  Optionally, for paid products, offer a free trial of 14–30 days for customers to try your product\.
-For more information, see [Pricing machine learning products](machine-learning-pricing.md)\.
+For more information, see [Machine learning product pricing](machine-learning-pricing.md)\.
 +  Optionally, for model package products, if you want to enable a real\-time product demo on your product listing page, contact [AWS Marketplace Seller Operations](http://aws.amazon.com/marketplace/management/contact-us/)\.
 The product demo allows a prospective buyer to try your model directly on the listing page without subscribing to or deploying the model themselves\.

 ## Requirements for usage information<a name="ml-requirements-for-usage-information"></a>